philmikejones/proximity-robot/README.md

 ## Software

+1. [Etch Raspbian](https://www.raspberrypi.org/downloads/raspbian/) to your SD card.
+We're going to be working headless (i.e. no keyboard and monitor) so you can use Raspbian Lite.
 1. Connect your Pi to your network.
     1. If you're using a Zero W you can [follow this guide to connect to your wifi and enable ssh](https://www.raspberrypi-spy.co.uk/2017/04/manually-setting-up-pi-wifi-using-wpa_supplicant-conf/)
     1. If you're using a non--W Zero you can connect your network adaptor to the pi via your micro--USB to ethernet adaptor
     1. Either way, you need to enable ssh by creating a blank file called `ssh` in the `boot` partition
 1. Turn on your Pi and ssh in.
-Open a terminal (or terminal emulator) and type in `ssh pi@192.168.xxx.xxx` (you can get the full ip address from your network router's 'devices' page)
+Open a terminal (or terminal emulator) and type in `ssh pi@192.168.xxx.xxx` (you can get the full ip address from your network router's 'devices' page) and enter the password (default `raspberry`)
+1. You may need to [install pip3](https://www.raspberrypi.org/documentation/linux/software/python.md): `sudo apt install python3-pip`
+1. Install the [explorer library from Pimoroni](https://github.com/pimoroni/explorer-hat): `curl https://get.pimoroni.com/explorerhat | bash`
+1. Install the [VCNL4010 library](https://learn.adafruit.com/using-vcnl4010-proximity-sensor/python-circuitpython): `sudo pip3 install adafruit-circuitpython-vcnl4010`